osandov/drgn/docs/api_reference.rst

         :param columns: Number of columns to limit output to when the expression can be reasonably wrapped.
 Defaults to no limit.
         :type columns: int or None
+        :param dereference: If this object is a pointer, include the dereferenced value.
+This does not apply to structure, union, or class members, or array elements, as dereferencing those could lead to an infinite loop.
+Defaults to ``True``.
+        :type dereference: bool or None
         :rtype: str

 .. function:: NULL(prog, type)